Deathraymind/obsidian/Tools/Flipper/Xtreme Firmware.md

-# Documentation: Installing Xtreme Firmware (XFW) on Flipper Zero
+# Documentation: Installing Xtreme Firmware (XFW) on Flipper Zero  s
 #flipper
 - ## Introduction
   Xtreme Firmware (XFW) is a custom firmware for the Flipper Zero device, offering enhanced features and capabilities.
 This guide will walk you through the steps to install XFW from its GitHub repository.